Report: Machinist Local 388 in Davenport will strike against Eaton-Cobham Mission Systems

-The machinists union will strike against Eaton-Cobham Mission Systems at midnight, according to published reports.
+Union employees of Eaton-Cobham Mission Systems in Davenport voted Friday to strike at midnight, according to published reports.

-International Association of Machinists and Aerospace workers Local 388 voted against a contract extension on Thursday, according to Jonah Furman, reporter for Labor Notes.
+International Association of Machinists and Aerospace workers Local 388 voted against new contract Thursday, according to Jonah Furman, reporter for Labor Notes.

 Strike starts at midnight! https://t.co/1a0BNK4Uwj— Jonah Furman (@JonahFurman) February 17, 2022